loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/10-topological-invariants-time_en.md

     style Invariant fill:#ffe66d,stroke:#f59f00,stroke-width:4px
 ```

-**Key Insight**:
+**Theoretical Insight**:

 - **Geometric properties** (size, color) can change continuously
 - **Topological properties** (number of holes) cannot be changed by continuous deformation
 - Topological properties are characterized by **discrete digital labels** (0 holes, 1 hole...)
-- These labels are **topological invariants**, determining the basic structure like "genetic code"
+- In GLS theory, these labels correspond to **topological invariants**, determining the basic structure like "genetic code"

 ---

 ## Three Topological "Genes" of Time

-GLS theory discovers that the deep structure of time is determined by three core topological invariants:
+GLS theory proposes that the deep structure of time is determined by three core topological invariants:

 ```mermaid
 graph TB